React Native Pros and Cons – 2022 Updated

 When to use React Native?

-To keep it short, all app makers that want their apps to work on all devices, both Android and iOS operating systems, yet still keep it all in one codebase only.
+To keep it short, all mobile app makers that want their apps to work on all devices, and two platforms – Android and iOS, yet still keep it all in one codebase only.

-Although React Native is becoming better and better in terms of performance and it seems to get closer to truly native experience, there are still many differences that we should be aware of.
+Although React Native is becoming better and better in terms of performance and it seems to get closer to a truly native experience, there are still many differences that we should be aware of.

 Cross-platform vs native mobile app

-The most important difference between native apps and cross-platform apps is that native apps are made to work on a particular operating system.
-That means they can use all the blessings of that system, yet it cannot work anywhere else beside.
+The most important difference between native apps and cross-platform apps is that native app is made to work on a particular operating system.
+That means they can use all the blessings of that system, yet it cannot work anywhere else besides.

 Although cross-platform apps have been made to work everywhere, they still lack the kind of flexibility and performance on a specific operating system that native apps have.

 Take an alligator and a fish.
 An alligator can walk and swim, but will never swim as good as a fish.
 On the other hand, fish cannot walk at all.
 So cross-platform apps are like alligators.
 They can swim and walk, but will never be as good at swimming, as fishes (native apps).

-This is why if you are planning to build a game, or something extremely demanding design-wise, you should make a comparison of cross-platform apps and native apps more closely, to decide what should be your choice, but native apps are still unconquered if it comes to performance, yet React Native is silently getting there.
+This is why if you are planning to build a game, or something extremely demanding design-wise, you should make a comparison of a cross-platform app and native apps more closely, to decide what should be your choice.
+Native apps are still unconquered if it comes to performance, yet React Native is silently getting there.

 Just mind that performance differences are only visible in extreme cases, so if this is not absolutely crucial to your business, React Native may appear to be a much better idea from a business and development point of view.

 Take Shopify and their decision on going full gas with React Native.